-A magnetic compass contains a magnetic element that, when allowed to float freely, will align itself in a north-south direction, pointing towards the earth’s magnetic poles.
-It is a reliable way of determining direction that doesn’t require power of any kind or the ability to see land, the sun or the stars.
+A magnetic compass is a device that assists the operator of a pleasure craft in determining direction and measuring the boat’s heading.
+This device contains a magnetic element that, when allowed to float freely, will align itself in a north-south direction, pointing towards the earth’s magnetic poles.
+It is a reliable way to determine direction that doesn’t require power of any kind or the ability to see land, the sun or the stars.
 It gives boaters a way to navigate when out of view of the shore or when visibility is reduced.

 Since magnetic compasses remain functional when other navigational aids fail, they are vital boating safety equipment to have on board.
 According to Canada’s Navigation Safety Regulations, every vessel except those under 9 m in length that stay within sight of navigation markers must be equipped with a standard magnetic compass that is independent of any power supply.